LivacoNew/CrabFetch/README.md

 - [ ] Config Cleanup
 - [x] Check for running Linux + All required commands are indeed present
 - [x] Rename all variables to include data types
+- [ ] Assign types to ALL variables